Gran Canaria – the white beaches of Maspalomas

 If you want to enjoy Gran Canaria with all your senses, you have to leave the paths of commerce and the streams of tourism.
 And he will find in the green interior of the island a nature that simply makes dumb.
 Even gifted couch potatoes will be fascinated by this landscape of Gran Canaria.

-Over gravel paths to the mountain tops
+Over gravel roads to the top of the mountains

 If a fairy godmother shows you the way…

 Gran Canaria presents itself from space like a shell in the ocean.
 The island is exactly 1,532 square kilometers in size, making it number three among the seven islands of the Canary Islands.
 Whom a good vacation fairy leads the way on Gran Canaria, will lead the tourists to sites that could not be more contrasting.

 Here the wide beaches of Maspalomas, there the rocky coasts, then the lively metropolis of Las Palmas and finally the barren landscape at Roque Nuble, the “Cloud Rock”.
 It is the many faces that put their stamp on this island of spring and made it a center of attraction for tourists from all over the world.

 There are many fine hotel addresses, such as the “Golf Bandama”, where more often the Spanish king tested his skills in putting on the green.
 Juan Carlos is still listed there as honorary president of the golf club.